sebivenlo/akka-workshop2017/docs/showcase.md

-# LOGwear Knowledge-base backend application
+# LOGwear Knowledge-base Backend Application

 The Backend of the LOGwear Knowledge-base is responsible for CRUD operation and feeding json to different applications based on a fairly complex Mongo database.